Free Trial

 • Approximately 39.39% of loanDepot's shares are owned by institutional investors and hedge funds, reflecting significant institutional interest in the company.

-Several equities analysts have recently weighed in on the company.
-UBS Group raised their target price on loanDepot from $1.40 to $1.90 and gave the company a "neutral" rating in a research report on Wednesday, August 20th.
-BTIG Research restated a "neutral" rating on shares of loanDepot in a research report on Wednesday.
-Finally, Wall Street Zen downgraded loanDepot from a "hold" rating to a "sell" rating in a research report on Saturday, August 16th.
-Two equities research analysts have rated the stock with a Hold rating and one has given a Sell rating to the stock.
-According to data from MarketBeat, loanDepot presently has a consensus rating of "Reduce" and a consensus target price of $2.30.
+A number of analysts have recently issued reports on the company.
+UBS Group upped their target price on loanDepot from $1.40 to $1.90 and gave the company a "neutral" rating in a research note on Wednesday, August 20th.
+BTIG Research restated a "neutral" rating on shares of loanDepot in a research note on Wednesday, September 10th.
+Finally, Wall Street Zen lowered loanDepot from a "hold" rating to a "sell" rating in a research note on Saturday, August 16th.
+Two analysts have rated the stock with a Hold rating and one has issued a Sell rating to the stock.
+According to data from MarketBeat, the company has an average rating of "Reduce" and a consensus target price of $2.30.

 (Get Free Report)